iamwinner422/bible-api/README.md

 - Search for verses, chapters, or passages by book name, chapter, verse, version, and language.
 - Multilingual support (English and French).
-- Plusieurs versions bibliques disponibles pour chaque langue.
+- Multiple Bible versions available for each language.
 - Structured, easy-to-use responses.

 ## API Parameters